 - -AsuppressWarnings Suppress all errors and warnings matching the given key; see Section 27.3. - -AskipUses, -AonlyUses Suppress all errors and warnings at all uses of a given class or at all uses except those of a given class.
 See Section 27.4. - -AskipDefs, -AonlyDefs Suppress all errors and warnings within the definition of a given class or everywhere except within the definition of a given class.
-See Section 27.5. - -AignoreRawTypeArguments Ignore subtype tests for type arguments that were inferred for a raw type.
-If possible, it is better to write the type arguments.
-See Section 25.1.1. - -AassumeSideEffectFree Unsoundly assume that every method is side-effect-free; see Section 26.7.5. - -AassumeAssertionsAreEnabled, -AassumeAssertionsAreDisabled Whether to assume that assertions are enabled or disabled; see Section 26.7.6. - -AignoreRangeOverflow Ignore the possibility of overflow for range annotations such as @IntRange; see Section 21.4. - -Awarns Treat checker errors as warnings.
+See Section 27.5. - -AassumeSideEffectFree Unsoundly assume that every method is side-effect-free; see Section 26.7.5. - -AassumeAssertionsAreEnabled, -AassumeAssertionsAreDisabled Whether to assume that assertions are enabled or disabled: see Section 26.7.6. - -AignoreRangeOverflow Ignore the possibility of overflow for range annotations such as @IntRange; see Section 21.4. - -Awarns Treat checker errors as warnings.
 If you use this, you may wish to also supply -Xmaxwarns 10000, because by default javac prints at most 100 warnings.
 If you use this, don't supply -Werror, which is a javac argument to halt compilation if a warning is issued. - -AignoreInvalidAnnotationLocations Ignore annotations in bytecode that have invalid annotation locations.